COMIT'ID Study: Tinnitus Online Survey

 Deb Hall Kathryn Fackrell Harriet Smith

-They are supported by a wider team of international research colleagues; Birgit Mazurek, Haula Haider and Alain Londero, and a dedicated patient and public engagement team; Adele Horobin, Brian Thacker and Veronica Colley.
-Veronica and Brian are our volunteer patient representatives and they have been fully involved in developing the surveys and will continue to be involved in the project.
+They are supported by a wider team of international research colleagues: Birgit Mazurek, Haula Haider and Alain Londero; and a dedicated patient and public involvement team: Adele Horobin, Veronica Colley and Brian Thacker.
+Veronica and Brian are our volunteer tinnitus patient partners and they have been fully involved in developing the surveys and will continue to be involved in the project.

 Who is funding the study?